Shamayal/hello-world/readme.txt

 Hello!
 This is practice for the web development bootcamp that I am about to start.
 I'll be joining Lighthouse Labs.
-I'm excited to learn new skills and meet other coders.
+I'm excited to learn new skills and meet industry professionals.